jekyll/jekyll/docs/_docs/configuration.md

 - `lax` --- Ignore all errors.
 - `warn` --- Output a warning on the console for each error.
 - `strict` --- Output an error message and stop the build.

+You can also configure Liquid's renderer to catch non-assigned variables and non-existing filters by setting `strict_variables` and / or `strict_filters` to `true` respectively.

+Do note that while `error_mode` configures Liquid's parser, the `strict_variables` and `strict_filters` options configures Liquid's renderer and are consequently, mutually exclusive.

 ## Markdown Options